-7.4.1 ARB SWRP Project Level Performance Assessments
+13 7.4.1 ARB SWRP Project Level Performance Assessments

-Historically, the State Water Board's Stormwater Grant Program required Performance Assessment & Evaluation Plans (PAEPs) as part of applying for and receiving grant funding for projects.
-To guide stakeholders in evaluating the success of a project, PAEPs identified project goals, desired outcomes, outcome indicators, measurement tools and metrics, and performance targets.
-The ARB SWRP includes a similar methodology for evaluating the performance of each individual project.
-Table 7-5 summarizes the relevant performance measures for these project level assessments.
-Potential project goals are based on the benefit categories identified in the SWRP: improving water quality, increasing water supply, supporting flood management, protecting the environment, and enhancing communities.
-The potential project outcomes are based on the benefit types identified in this SWRP: reestablishment of natural water drainage and treatment, reduction in pollutant loads, increase in groundwater supply, etc. Indicators for these outcomes are the specific metrics for each benefit: volume of runoff reduced and/or treated, load of TSS reduced, etc. For any project, performance assessments are only conducted for the benefits claimed when the project was added to the SWRP (i.e., added to OPTI).
-For each benefit claimed, the project proponent should attempt to obtain or provide funds to conduct the relevant monitoring or measurements identified in Table 7-5.
-The project proponent will then calculate the relevant outcome indicator (metric) based on the gathered data, and calculate the percent of the estimated benefit that actually occurred.
-The estimated benefit would be the value entered into OPTI, as calculated from the SWRP Quantitative Methods (Section 5.0).
-Finally, that percentage will be compared to an established performance target.
+Historically, the State Water Board's Stormwater Grant Program required Performance Assessment & 14 Evaluation Plans (PAEPs) as part of applying for and receiving grant funding for projects.
+To guide 15 16 stakeholders in evaluating the success of a project, PAEPs identified project goals, desired outcomes, 17 outcome indicators, measurement tools and metrics, and performance targets.
+The ARB SWRP includes a 18 similar methodology for evaluating the performance of each individual project.
+Table 7-5 summarizes the 19 relevant performance measures for these project level assessments.
+Potential project goals are based on the 20 benefit categories identified in the SWRP: improving water quality, increasing water supply, supporting 21 flood management, protecting the environment, and enhancing communities.
+The potential project 22 outcomes are based on the benefit types identified in this SWRP: reestablishment of natural water drainage 23 and treatment, reduction in pollutant loads, increase in groundwater supply, etc. Indicators for these 24 outcomes are the specific metrics for each benefit: volume of runoff reduced and/or treated, load of TSS 25 reduced, etc. For any project, performance assessments are only conducted for the benefits claimed when 26 the project was added to the SWRP (i.e., added to OPTI).
+For each benefit claimed, the project proponent 1 should attempt to obtain or provide funds to conduct the relevant monitoring or measurements identified in

+2 Table 7-5.
+The project proponent will then calculate the relevant outcome indicator (metric) based on the

+3 gathered data, and calculate the percent of the estimated benefit that actually occurred.
+The estimated

+4 benefit would be the value entered into OPTI, as calculated from the SWRP Quantitative Methods (Section 5.0).
+Finally, that as a set of the second sector of the second sector